codership/galera/Docs_tommi/python3/source/configurationtips.rst

    ``(wsrep_received_bytes2 - wsrep_received_bytes1)/(t2 - t1)``

 -----------------------------
-  Using Galera with SElinux
+  Using GCM with SElinux
 -----------------------------
-.. _`Using Galera with SElinux`:
+.. _`Using GCM with SElinux`:

 .. index::
    pair: Configuration; SELinux

-If you want to use Galera with SElinux, start by running SELinux in the permissive mode.
-In this mode, SELinux will not prohibit any Galera actions, but will log a warning for all actions that would have been prohibited.
-Collect these warnings and iteratively create a policy for Galera that allows to use all the different ports and files that you need.
+If you want to use *Galera Cluster* with SElinux, start by running SELinux in the permissive mode.
+In this mode, SELinux will not prohibit any *Galera Cluster* actions, but will log a warning for all actions that would have been prohibited.
+Collect these warnings and iteratively create a policy for *Galera Cluster* that allows to use all the different ports and files that you need.
 When there are no more warnings, switch back to the enforcing mode.